ositaka/design-code-tips-v2/src/pages/inspiration/2001-01-01-2advanced-showreel-2001.md

 date: 2001-01-01T15:04:10.000Z
 featuredpost: false
 featuredimage: /media/2advanced__showreel-2001.jpg
-description: An old showreel of 2Advanced Studios, that has inspired me quite a lot in my teenage.
+description: An old showreel of 2Advanced Studios, that has inspired me quite a lot in my teenage years.
 tags:
   - Video
 ---